 If you're like most electric vehicle (EV) owners, you'll do the majority of your charging at home or at work.
 That means that your BC Hydro bill will go up, but perhaps not as much as you might guess.

-And with new EV charger rebates for the purchase and installation of Level 2 chargers in single-family homes, apartment buildings and workplaces, the overall cost of charging is now an affordable option for most people.
+And when EV charger rebates are available, the overall cost of charging is an affordable option for most people.

 Sample cost comparisons

 Here's a look at estimated monthly electricity costs for four different vehicles over four different distances, with 100% of charging done at home.

 In the real world, the typical driver does about 80% of their charging at home, and supplements that with any combination of charging at work (often free), public stations (often free), or at fast charging stations that range in price from free to about three times the kilowatt-hour BC Hydro residential rate.
 We've used CAA's Electric Vehicle Cost Calculator to come up with the numbers:

 To estimate your BC Hydro electricity cost of charging different EVs, use CAA's Electric Vehicle Cost Calculator.

 To get an idea of the total costs of EV ownership, take into consideration the higher purchase price of EVs, the available purchase rebates to offset that purchase cost, the lower fuel and maintenance costs for EVs, and the prospect of battery replacement down the road.

 "I made it from Tofino to Yoho National Park in an electric vehicle," said BC Hydro's Dave Mix at the close of his province-wide "Clean Getaway" road trip in a Chevy Bolt.
 "No emissions.
 And it cost me… I'd say about 30 bucks.
 I'd call that a success."